jeremy-w/ayadn/README.md

 ### Reset pagination data

-If AyaDN shows you "No recent posts in this stream" but you still want to see the stream again, you have to reset the pagination data first.
+If AyaDN shows you "No recent posts" but you still want to see the stream again, you have to reset the pagination data first.

 ```
 ./ayadn.rb reset